m4rs-mt/ILGPU/Docs/02_Beginner/02_MemoryBuffers-and-ArrayViews.md

 * Host Memory: the CPU memory

 In most computers, the host and device each have there own seperate memory.
-There are some ways to pretend that they share memory in ILGPU, like ExchangeBuffers (more on that in a more advanced memory tutorial), but for now I will manage both sides manually.
+There are some ways to pretend that they share memory in ILGPU, like ExchangeBuffers (more on that in a more Advanced memory tutorial), but for now I will manage both sides manually.

 NOTE: This "Device" is the actual hardware described by the Device class in ILGPU.

 To use memory you need to be able to allocate it, copy data into it, and copy data out of it.
 ILGPU provides an interface to do this.

 NOTE: You will notice that all the memory is talked about in terms of arrays.
 If you want to pass a single value into the GPU you can allocate an array of size 1 or pass it into the kernel as a parameter, more on this in the Kernel tutorial and the Structs tutorial.

 NOTE 2 (Return of the note): ILGPU v1.0 adds stride data to MemoryBuffer and ArrayView to fix some issues. *IMPORTANT:* When in doubt use Stride1D.Dense, Stride2D.DenseY, or Stride2D.DenseZY.
 I will go over this better in a striding tutorial, but these should be your defaults because they match how C# strides 1D, 2D, and 3D arrays.

 # MemoryBuffer1D\<T\>

 The MemoryBuffer is the host side copy of memory allocated on the device.
 It is essentially just a pointer to the memory that was allocated on the Device.

 * always obtained from an Accelerator